jmakr0/DL-Image-Captioning/README.md

 ## Usage

 You can use this project in two different ways.
-First of all there is a Docker-Image available, which can be used to make predictions.
-See the next section for details of that.
-Second, you can run the code locally and train your own model.
-This is described in the section [Use locally](#use-locally).
+You can run the code locally and train your own model which is described in the section [Use locally](#use-locally).

-### Use with Docker

-**tbd**

 ### Use locally